-Search space.
+5.1.2 Search space.
 Next, we evaluate and compare the planners' search space limitations.
-We varied search space size by adjusting the number of available server types (t) in our scenario, which caused the model states to grow exponentially following the equation $(6 \ servers_per_type 5 \ possible_dimmer_values 5 \ possible_traffic_values)^t$.
+We varied search space size by adjusting the number of available server types (t) in our scenario, which caused the model states to grow exponentially following the equation (6 servers\per\type \ 5 possible\dimmer\values \ 5 possible\traf fic\values)t.

 We found that PRISM can plan to maximize profit for 3 server types, with a maximum plan size of 20 tactics.
 However, PRISM runs out of memory and produces no plans when given four server types to consider, even when searching for only a single tactic.
 Using the explicit engine, which requires less memory but more run-time, PRISM could produce a plan for four server types for a plan length of up to seven.
 By contrast, our GP planner succeeded on the four server type case, increasing profit from 988 in the initial state to 2993.
-Finally, we increased the number of data centers from 4 to 16, a state space on the order of 10^{37} , and successfully generated a plan after about 9 minutes.
+Finally, we increased the number of data centers from 4 to 16, a state space on the order of 10, and successfully generated a plan after about 9 minutes.
 These tests demonstrate that the GP planner can handle a very large search space, outperforming an exhaustive planner, and provides evidence that the planner works correctly to build confidence in our core experiments investigating plan reuse.

-Multi-objective search.
+5.1.3 Multi-objective search.
 The GP planner can create a Pareto frontier of plans to trade-off between multiple quality attributes, allowing system maintainers to evaluate the best possible combinations.
 PRISM can also generate a Pareto frontier for two objectives.
-The right of Figure 5 shows the Pareto fronts for the profit and latency objectives produced by PRISM and the GP.
+The bottom of Figure 5 shows the Pareto fronts for the profit and latency objectives produced by PRISM and the GP.
 For this experiment, we set the planning horizon for both planners to 10.
 PRISM found 30 points along the curve; the GP planner produced 89, after removing duplicates.
 PRISM took 1177 seconds; the GP planner took 751 seconds.
-The front produced by the genetic planner roughly approximates the front produced by PRISM, with 9.4% average error.
+The front produced by PRISM, with 9.4% average error.

 We also generated three-dimensional Pareto fronts for all three quality objectives with the GP planner.
-PRISM cannot produce fronts in this case, and the graphs are difficult to display, but we observe that the starting plan influenced the shape of the resulting front.
-If we begin with plans previously optimized for profit, we find Pareto fronts with more high-profit individuals.
-Starting from a lower-quality plan, or planning from scratch, produced a broader front of lower latency individuals.
-In effect, these starting plans led the search to explore more of the trade-offs between latency and quality.
-We explore the trade-offs of plan reuse more directly in the next set of experiments.
+PRISM cannot produce fronts in this case, and the graphs are difficult to display, but we observe that the starting plan influenced the shape of the resulting